-3.1 Information required for an office building waste rating
+3.1 Information required for a Waste Rating for Offices

-In addition to the information required in NABERS The Rules - Waste, the following information is required, as a minimum, for an Office Building Waste Rating:
+In addition to the information required in NABERS The Rules - Waste, the following information is required, as a minimum, for a Waste Rating for Offices:

 - a) The building's total net lettable area (NLA). - b) The number, size and type of bin for each waste stream service presented for collection.